fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 The side bearings of characters can be edited in FontForge’s Metrics Window in 5 ways;

-- manually dragging each side bearing boundary.
+- Manually dragging each side bearing boundary.

-- manually dragging a character.
+- Manually dragging a character.
 Note though that dragging a character will only effect the value of the left side bearing.

-- side bearing values can be altered by directly editing their value in the metrics tables of the Metrics Window.
+- Side bearing values can be altered by directly editing their value in the metrics tables of the Metrics Window.

-- the value of side bearings can be incremented / decremented by using the keyboard.
+- The value of side bearings can be incremented / decremented by using the keyboard.

-- using commands in the Metrics Window’s Metrics menu.
+- Using commands in the Metrics Window’s Metrics menu.

 <strong>Adjusting Side Bearing Values with the keyboard.</strong>